-Tool bits, however well made, are wear parts, and are used in the most destructive applications.
-Even when the hydraulic breaker is used properly, and the operator is an experienced one, a tool bit may become damaged.
+Tool bits are wear parts and are used in the most destructive applications.
+Even when the hydraulic breaker is used properly, and the operator is experienced, a tool bit may become damaged.
 When a tool bit has been damaged, it is useful to determine the cause immediately in order to prevent the damage from occurring again.

-All Stanley tool bits are machined and hardened for maximum performance.
+All STANLEY tool bits are machined and hardened for maximum performance.
 Care must be taken to maintain the tools original condition for optimum productivity and life expectancy.
-It is not uncommon for an operator who is unfamiliar with using a hammer to break a point.
+It is not uncommon for an operator, who is unfamiliar with using a hammer, to break a bit.
 This is part of the learning experience.